andy64lol/4ndyOS/README.md

 - CyberDyneOS:

 Our OS to simulate Hacker experience LOL.
-(Note:Our programm **only simulates and does not perform any actual illegal action nor purchase anything actually real in real life**.)
+(Note:Our programm **only simulates and does not perform any actual illegal action in real life**.)

 - StellarOS

-Our **most recent** OS to simulate gaming console's OS.
+Our OS to simulate gaming console's OS. (discontinued due to several problems with apps)

 ---